 Coming soon: care process, repair, and history for metal sculptures.Textiles Care:

 These are all handmade products, but can be easily cared for with regular washing in your machine.
-Wash on a gentle cycle with cold water.
+Wash on a gentle cycle with cold water and add 1 tablespoon of salt for the best results.
 Tumble dry low and press if needed afterwards.

 Enjoy your low maintenance materials!
 Please contact us if you have any further care questions.